 The LED has come a long way since its invention more than 50 years ago.
 From instrumentation indicators to digital clocks to holiday displays and more recently smart buildings, the application options for LEDs seem limitless.
 As environmental awareness increases, more consumers look to benefit from the energy efficiency and durability of LED lighting systems.

-Municipalities also increasingly look to tap into these benefits by replacing dated energy-guzzling streetlights with more efficient LEDs.
+Municipalities also increasingly look to tap into these benefits by replacing dated energy-guzzling streetlights with more efficient LED street lighting.
 Manufacturers responded to the demand by forming partnerships and developing the LED technology to meet the more rigorous standards for street lights.
 Along with decisions about illumination, color, intensity, connectivity and ingress protection, the most important consideration for a street lighting retrofit must be the driver which supplies the power and controller to the LED.
 So what are some key factors to consider when choosing an LED driver for a street lighting system?

 LED streetlights must be durable as well as easy to maintain.
 More and more manufacturers are responding to this demand by designing systems with remote LED drivers that reside in the junction box at the base of the streetlight instead of inside the fixture at the top of the pole.
 This allows for easier maintenance as the driver tends to be more prone to failure than the LED.
 Easier maintenance means added savings to municipalities.